 |tex·ture /ˈteksCHər/ noun

-For this week, I ask you to think about the idea of texture in food, and how does one capture texture in a photograph.
+For this week’s homework, I ask you to think about the idea of texture in food, and how does one capture texture in a photograph.
 The key to communicating texture in photography is to pay careful attention to detail.
-In this week’s post, you get to practice taking a photograph, re-sizing it, and uploading it to our class website.
-For example, look at the photograph by contemporary photographer Olivier Richon and note how it gives you a strong sense of the texture of the fish.
-Take a food-related photo (something you made or saw), resize it (follow the directions on how to resize you photo to smaller than 600 to 700 pixels here) and upload your photo to the class site with a short passage describing the texture of your photo.
+For homework, you get to practice taking a photograph and uploading it to our class website.
+For example, look at the photograph by contemporary photographer Olivier Richon and note how it gives you a sense of the texture of an egg, an object that we’ll be thinking about a lot this semester.
+Take a food-related photo (something you made or saw), and upload your photo to the class site with a short 100-word passage describing the texture of your food item.

 For step-by-step directions on how to submit a post and how to upload a photo, click on the “Blogging Guidelines” on the header above.

 PLEASE SUBMIT YOUR POSTS BY MONDAY SEPTEMBER 19, 2016.